nweying/fetch-and-match/README.md

 * I want to easily understand how to play the game so that I can start enjoying the game without confusion.

 #### As a Returning User:
-* I want to quickly start a new game so that I can immediately begin matching dog cards.
+* I want to quickly start a new game so that I can immediately begin pairing cards.

 #### As a Competitive Player:
 * I want to see a timer that tracks my game completion time so that I can challenge myself to improve my speed.